How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 At-Fault Accidents

-After an at-fault accident, drivers face significant premium increases averaging 44–49% nationally for full coverage policies in 2025–2026.
-In dollar terms, this translates to an average increase of roughly $872 per year, with ranges spanning $367 to over $900 annually depending on coverage level and state.
-The increases run from about 20% for minor property damage accidents up to 97% for severe accidents involving bodily injury in states like California.
+After an at-fault accident, drivers face significant premium increases averaging 42–53% nationally for full coverage policies in 2026.
+In dollar terms, this translates to an increase of roughly $920–$1,224 per year, pushing the average post-accident full coverage rate to approximately $2,900–$3,240 annually.
+The increases range from about 20% for minor property damage accidents up to 97% for severe accidents involving bodily injury in states like California.

 State-specific variations remain considerable.
-Wyoming sits among the lowest average increases at around 31%, while California sees rates jump 72% for property damage claims and 97% for bodily injury accidents.
+Wyoming sits among the lowest average increases at around 31%, while California sees rates jump significantly — with bodily injury accidents sometimes triggering near 97% increases.
 Colorado drivers face relatively modest increases of 33–35%, while Alaska sees 46–53% jumps depending on accident severity.

 Minor Accident (Property Damage)